-Tests are recorded with a minimum of one overhead and one floor-mounted digital imager (500 frames per second) or film camera (125 frames per second) and a floor-mounted real-time Sony Betacam video camera (30 frames per second).
-Following the completion of each test, the vehicle is photographed with a digital still camera to document any resulting damage.
+Tests are recorded with a minimum of one overhead and one floor-mounted digital imager (500 fps) or film camera (125 fps) and a floor-mounted real-time video camera (30 fps).
+Following the completion of each test, the vehicle is photographed with a still camera to document any resulting damage.
 Additional close-up photographs are taken of readily visible damage at that time; photographs also are taken during the teardown/appraisal process to document hidden damage.